kundajelab/deeplift/README.md

 This repository implements the methods in ["Learning Important Features Through Propagating Activation Differences"](https://arxiv.org/abs/1704.02685) by Shrikumar, Greenside & Kundaje, as well as other commonly-used methods such as gradients, gradient-times-input (equivalent to a version of Layerwise Relevance Propagation for ReLU networks), [guided backprop](https://arxiv.org/abs/1412.6806) and [integrated gradients](https://arxiv.org/abs/1611.02639).

 Here is a link to the [slides](https://docs.google.com/file/d/0B15F_QN41VQXSXRFMzgtS01UOU0/edit?usp=docslist_api&filetype=mspresentation) and the [video](https://vimeo.com/238275076) of the 15-minute talk given at ICML.
+[Here](https://www.youtube.com/playlist?list=PLJLjQOkqSRTP3cLB2cOOi_bQFw6KPGKML) is a link to a longer series of video tutorials.
 Please see the [FAQ](https://github.com/kundajelab/deeplift/blob/master/README.md#faq) and file a github issue if you have questions.

 Note: when running DeepLIFT for certain computer vision tasks **you may get better results if you compute contribution scores of some higher convolutional layer rather than the input pixels**.
 Use the argument `find_scores_layer_idx` to specify which layer to compute the scores for.